2023 Schools for a Doctorate Highly Focused on Philosophy & Religious Studies Major in the New England Region

 Top 8 Most Focused Doctor’s Degree Colleges for Philosophy & Religious Studies in the New England Region

 You’ll join some of the best and brightest minds around if you attend Yale University.
 The school came in at #1 for the Schools for a Doctorate Highly Focused on Philosophy & Religious Studies Major in the New England Region.
-New Haven, Connecticut is the setting for this fairly large institution of higher learning.
-The private not-for-profit school handed out doctorate’s philosophy and religious studies degrees to 10 students in 2020-2021.
+Located in New Haven, Connecticut, this fairly large private not-for-profit school handed out 12 degrees to qualified doctorate’s philosophy & religious studies students in 2021-2022.

-Read full report on Philosophy & Religious Studies at Yale University
+Read more about Philosophy & Religious Studies at Yale University

 Students who start out at the school are likely to stick around.
-The freshman retention rate is 93%.
-The undergrad student loan default rate at the school is 0.9%, which is quite low when compared to the national default rate of 10.1%.
+The freshman retention rate is 95%.
+The school has an impressive undergrad student loan default rate.
+It’s only 0.5%, which is much lower than the national rate of 10.1%.

 Read more about Philosophy & Religious Studies at Boston College